abbylewis/abbylewis/content/authors/admin/_index.md

   link: uploads/resume.pdf
 status:
   icon: ☕️
-superuser: true
+superuser: yes
-title: Abigail Lewis
+bio: Studying the ecological effects of anthropogenic disturbance in freshwater systems
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Abigail Lewis is an ecosystem ecologist and data scientist studying carbon cycling processes in freshwater lakes and reservoirs.
 {style="text-align: justify;"}